shekilrahman/mazeGenerator/README.md

 - `index.html`: The HTML file that sets up the canvas and includes the necessary scripts.
 - `main.js`: The JavaScript file that contains the maze generation logic and the `Cell` class.
-- `styles.css`: (Optional) CSS file for additional styling if needed.

 ## Getting Started